ChiehHsinJesseLai/ctm-notebook/README.md

 ## Prerequisites
-1.Install docker.
+1.Install docker

-2.create and launch container.
-The build.sh and launch.sh scripts are given in docker folder
+2.Use the build.sh and launch.sh scripts provided in the docker folder to create and launch the Docker container

-3.Use "edm_bedroom256_ema.pt" as teacher model and "VIRTUAL_lsun_bedroom256.npz" as ref_path
+3.Use "edm_bedroom256_ema.pt" as the teacher model and "VIRTUAL_lsun_bedroom256.npz" as the reference path for your tasks.

 ## Dataset
 1.Download the LSUN Bedroom Dataset: Clone the fyu/lsun repository on GitHub and run their download script